raman325/pywmataio/README.md

 # wmataio

-`wmataio` is an easy to use Python interface to the [Washington Metropolitan Area Transit Authority API](https://developer.wmata.com).
+`wmataio` is an easy to use Python interface to the [Washington Metropolitan Area Transit Authority API](https://developer.wmata.com) (Washington, DC Public Transit).

 ## Contents